val3r1o/Dell-startup-ansible/README.md

 Moving to collections: </br>

-This has been built to simplify and speed up your very first Ansible OS10 project TESTED with Ansible 2.10 and Python 3.6.9 (Roles)
+This has been built to simplify and speed up your very first Ansible OS10 project TESTED with Ansible 2.10+
-NOTE: Colections test to be done.
-It is backcompatible to use Roles.
+Role and Collections

 # Prerequisites:
 - Dell OS10.5.x physical or Virtual Environment i.e., with GNS3